 It’s your responsibility to do everything you can to sleep well, which often translates to forgoing guilty pleasures or habits that contribute to your sleep disruptions.

 So it is with love that I tell you this.

-Put your phone on “Do Not Disturb” and treat yourself to at least an hour of luxurious peace and quiet before bed.
+Put your phone on “Do Not Disturb” and treat yourself to at least an hour of luxurious peace before bed.

 This sounds obvious, but many of us do not have bedrooms that promote sleep.